First Opium War: Changing trade policy

-At the turn of the 19th-century countries such as Great Britain, the Netherlands, Denmark, Russia, and the United States began to seek additional trading rights in China.
+At the turn of the 19th century, countries such as Great Britain, the Netherlands, Denmark, Russia, and the United States began to seek additional trading rights in China.
 Foremost among the concerns of the western nations was the end of the Canton System and the opening of China's vast consumer markets to trade.
 Britain in particular was keenly increasing its exports to China, as the empire's implementation of the gold standard forced it to purchase silver and gold from continental Europe and Mexico to further fuel its rapidly industrialising economy.
-Attempts by a British embassy (led by Macartney in 1793), a Dutch mission (under Jacob van Braam in 1794), Russia (headed by Yury Golovkin in 1805), and the British again (Earl William Amherst in 1816) to negotiate increased access to the Chinese market were all vetoed by successive Qing Emperors.
+Attempts by a British embassy (led by Macartney in 1793), a Dutch mission (under Jacob Pieter van Braam in 1794), Russia (headed by Yury Golovkin in 1805), and the British again (Earl William Amherst in 1816) to negotiate increased access to the Chinese market were all vetoed by successive Qing emperors.
 Upon his meeting the Jiaqing Emperor in 1816, Amherst refused to perform the traditional kowtow, an act that the Qing saw as a severe breach of etiquette.
 Amherst and his party were expelled from China, a diplomatic rebuke that angered the British government.

 One major reason was that British consumers had developed a strong liking for Chinese tea, as well as other goods like porcelain and silk.
 But Chinese consumers had no similar preference for any goods produced in Britain.
 Because of this trade imbalance, Britain increasingly had to use silver to pay for its expanding purchases of Chinese goods.
-Britain suffers from a huge trade deficit during the Sino-British trade.
+Britain suffered from a huge trade deficit during the Sino-British trade.
 Meanwhile, the high tariff made the British government very dissatisfied with the Qing government.
-The Chinese only allowed silver in exchange for the products they were offering a significant amount of this commodity was leaving the British Empire.
+The Chinese only allowed silver in exchange for the products they were offering so a significant amount of this commodity was leaving the British Empire.

 As its merchants gained increasing influence in China, Great Britain bolstered its military strength in Southern China.
 Britain began sending warships to combat piracy on the Pearl River, and in 1808 established a permanent garrison of British troops in Macau to defend against French attacks.